VST — Vistra Corp.

 Bull case

-- Major hyperscalers like Meta and Amazon have signed long-term Power Purchase Agreements (PPAs) for significant capacity, validating demand [Pillars 2].
+- Major hyperscalers like Meta (2,600+ MW) and Amazon (1,200 MW) have committed to long-term Power Purchase Agreements (PPAs), securing high-priced demand for VST's capacity [Thesis Pillar 2].

-- The current valuation multiple is low compared to peers, offering a clear margin of safety for investors [Pillars 3].
+- The current valuation multiple is low compared to peers, offering a significant margin of safety if the company executes on its capacity plans [Thesis Pillar 3].

 Bear case / what breaks it

-- A cancellation or delay of a signed PPA would directly undermine the revenue visibility and raise doubts about near-term demand [Thesis-breaking triggers].
+- A slip or cancellation of any major signed PPA would immediately undermine the revenue visibility and core thesis.

 What the latest signal says